nicolaei/master/docs/thesis/source/08_future_work.md

 This approach is based on an assumption that access points rarely or never move, and that new access points are rarely introduced [^mobile-aps].

+[^mobile-aps]: Mobile access points in the form of smart phones might become
+    more prevent in the future, and they might not have a strong enough signal to actively cause a problem for other clients on the network.
+Though this is just a hypothesis, so more research has to be done to confirm this.

 Persistent connection